brown-2/mis_localization/README.md

 All codes of this project are running under Python 3.7.0 version.
+# Download needed files and put them into proper folders
+1. Download "BIOGRID-ORGANISM-Homo_sapiens-3.5.179.mitab" file from Biogrid and put it under `data` folder.
+2. Download "uniprot\_sprot\_human.dat.gz" file from Uniprot and put it under `data` folder.
+3. Download "GSE9476\_RAW.tar", "GSE27567\_RAW.tar" and "GSE121248\_RAW.tart" from GEO and put then under `R` folder.
+Then decompress them into right folders under `R` folder.
+# Run R scripts
+Before running R scripts, you need to modify the path variables according to your file system.
+Every scrip defined the `file_path` and `out_path` variables.
+You should use your path to replace them before you run the scipt.
 # Generate supplementary files
 Run the script `gene_large_npy_files.py` under `code` directory to generate the necessary intermediate matrix files, including `a.npy`, `ECC.npy` and `PCC.npy`.
 These files will be saved in `tem_data` directory.
 Some functions may use these files.